Skip to main content

 pUSD (PolyUSD) is an ERC-20 token at 0xc011a7e12a19f7b1f670d46f03b03f3342e82dfb on Polygon.
 Every pUSD is backed 1:1 by USDC.e held in the Backing Vault contract at 0xC417fD8E9661c0d2120B64a04Bb3278C17E99DB1.
 You can mint pUSD by depositing USDC.e via the Collateral Onramp and burn pUSD to withdraw USDC.e via the Collateral Offramp.
 The conversion rate is always 1:1.

-No. The migration is a 1:1 token swap with no fees beyond the Polygon gas cost for the wrap transaction (~0.02 POL, roughly $0.01).
+No. The migration is a 1:1 token swap with no fees beyond the Polygon gas cost for the approve + wrap transactions (~0.06 POL worst case, roughly $0.02).
 Simmer and Polymarket take no cut.
+We recommend keeping at least 0.1 POL in your wallet to cover the migration plus a buffer for any retries.

 Yes.
 The Collateral Offramp contract at 0x2957922Eb93258b93368531d39fAcCA3B4dC5854 converts pUSD back to USDC.e at 1:1.
 Simmer’s dashboard Withdraw flow routes through this when you withdraw a pUSD balance to your personal wallet.